nikodunk/blog/content/projects.md

 ![](/projects/demo_electrade2.gif)

 A platform for EV services (starting with insurance).
 Eventually modelled on Nerdwallet.
-EV-first insurance is our initial product at [electrade.app](https://www.electrade.app).
+EV-first insurance is our initial product [here](https://electrade-2-insurance-demo.herokuapp.com).
 This was a pivot out of the Electrade EV trading app below.

 	Team: